 New Student Registration Information

 Welcome to Westmont!
 We are excited that you are joining our academic community.
-These steps will give you the information you need in order to register for your first semester, which we trust will be full of interesting courses.
+These steps will give you the information you need in order to register for your first semester.
+We trust that it will be full of wonderful learning opportunities!

-Throughout the whole process, if you have questions or want advice, or need help navigating the steps, you can contact the Student Records Office at 805-565-6060 (leave a message at this time) or by email at firstname.lastname@example.org.
+Throughout this process, if you have questions, want advice, or need help navigating these steps, you can contact the Student Records Office at 805-565-6060 (leave a message at this time) or by email at firstname.lastname@example.org.

 Set your Westmont College Email/WebAdvisor Password